-A: A notary public is a person who has been authorized to administer oaths throughout the state.
+A notary public is a person who has been authorized to administer oaths throughout the state.
 The notary can take and certify acknowledgments of such legal instruments as deeds, mortgages, liens, and powers of attorney.
 The notary may take and certify depositions (pre-trial conversations with witnesses) for use in court.
 In a deposition, a person swears that certain facts are true (though these may not be admissible in court if the person is not available for cross-examination).
 A notary also may compel someone to attend a deposition, with help from the county sheriff to enforce compliance with notices to witnesses to appear.
 Finally, a notary can make a "protest of dishonor" of a note, bill or negotiable instrument; this occurs where a creditor asks for payment of a debt and creates a record that the debtor failed or refused to pay.

-The Ohio Secretary of State’s office provides information, including county contact information, through its website at www.sos.state.oh.us/recordsIndexes/Notary.aspx .
+The Ohio Secretary of State’s office provides information, including county contact information, through its website at www.sos.state.oh.us/recordsIndexes/Notary.aspx

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
 It was prepared by Ohio, Indiana and Kentucky attorney Paul Croushore, an author for Moore’s Federal Practice.